jfecher/ante-website/content/docs/language.md

 ## Thread Safety

-Ante uses the familiar `Send` and `Sync` abilities from Rust for safe concurrency.
+Ante uses the familiar `Send` and `Sync` traits from Rust for safe concurrency.
 It does not innovate here but continues with the safe, tried and true model.

 ---